The Centre for Digital Music regularly organizes seminars and talks. Visitors are always welcome.

 - The exact time and place for each seminar is advertised in announcement emails and via the news section on this website.

-- Usually, seminars take place on Wednesdays, 3pm, in room Eng 209 in the Electronic Engineering building, Queen Mary University of London, Mile End Road, London E1 4NS.
+- Usually, seminars take place on Wednesdays, 4pm, in room GC 2.22 in the Graduate Centre, Queen Mary University of London, Mile End Road, London E1 4NS.

 - Information on how to access the school can be found here.

 - Video recordings of seminars are regularly made available on this website.

 Seminar Announcement List and Contact

 - External visitors are welcome to join our seminar announcement list.

 - For all enquiries, please contact Sebastian Ewert.

 - 2017-07-04: Kazuyoshi Yoshii - Recent Developments in Statistical Modelling Techniques for Music Signal Processing

 - 2017-06-28: Ken Deguernel - Learning of Musical Structures in the Context of Improvisation